 LCA is a methodology that measures the impact of any product on the environment over the course of its life.
 The LCA methodology can provide quantitative data in a format that permits comparisons to be made.

 We have identified products and processes where the impact on the environment can be calculated and reported.
-We believe that LCA will be an important value-added service for its customers in the supply chain in the future.
+We believe that LCA will be an important value-added service for our customers in the supply chain in the future.

 The 9 LCA impact categories explained

 - Climate change: Climate change occurs when new lasting weather patterns emerge as a result of changes in the earth’s climate system.
 Global warming is a critical factor within this impact categories.